NguyenThuan-data/Walmart_Sales_Analysis/README.md

 # Walmart Data Analysis

 ## Project Overview
-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project is an end-to-end data analysis solution designed to extract critical business insights from any sales data.
+Utilizing Python for data processing, visualizating  and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
+The project is stimulated real-world tasks of data analysts.
+And for me as a student majoring in Data Science looking to develop skills in data manipulation, SQL querying, and data pipeline creation.

+This project analyzes Walmart sales data to answer critical business questions and uncover actionable insights.
+The key objectives were to:
+- Identify the top 5 revenue-generating branches.
+- Determine peak shopping hours and days to optimize staff scheduling.
+- Categorize products by popularity and profitability to inform pricing and marketing strategy.
+- Analyze customer ratings to identify branches requiring service improvements.
+- Explore product bundling opportunities through market basket analysis.
+- Track month-over-month revenue growth to assess business performance.

 ## Project Step